All the latest research suggests one thing - tenants are increasingly staying in rental properties for the long term.

 The booming growth of the PRS can be attributed to several factors, including an increasingly transient population, high house prices and deposits that make buying a home out of reach for many and changing consumer habits that make renting more appealing to young professionals than buying a home.

 For many, renting is now a lifestyle choice, with the flexibility it provides and the chance to live in a nicer home than they could otherwise afford two possible reasons for this.
 For others, it’s a necessity, forced into the PRS through circumstances or the inability to buy a home of their own.

 Whatever the reason, renting for the long-term is a growing phenomenon, particularly for those who come under the bracket of millennials or Generation Rent.

-Different landlords have different rules and regulations when it comes to pets, which are typically set out in your tenancy agreement.
+Landlords have different rules and regulations regarding pets, which are typically set out in your tenancy agreement.
 Some will explicitly forbid it, some will take a more flexible approach, some may allow certain types of pets but not others, and some may be completely open-minded.

 As a long-term tenant, the issue of keeping pets is likely to rear its head more than if you were a short-term tenant.
 There are ways you can raise the topic with your landlord to see if they would be willing to allow pets in their rental properties, including showing them why the pet is suitable to reside in a rental home.

 If you want to have pets in your rental property, but your landlord is hesitant or non-committal, approach them (or the letting agent managing the home on their behalf) and do your best to talk them around, pointing out why allowing pets in the home would cause them no hassle, bother or damage.